barry-ha/Griduino/docs/ASSEMBLY.md

 <h3>Step 3: Resistors</h3>

 This kit uses five resistors, R1 - R5, each of a different value.
-Refer to the schematic or bill-of-materials for the values.
+Refer to the [bill-of-materials](https://github.com/barry-ha/Griduino/blob/master/hardware/bill_of_materials.md#passive-components "BOM") or schematic for the values.

 Measure the resistance of each item with your ohmmeter before installation.
 These resistors are very small and it's easy to mistake the color coded bands.